InsertKoinIO/koin/README.md

     override fun onCreate() {
         super.onCreate()
         // Start Koin
-        startAndroidContext(this, allModules())
+        startAndroidContext(this, weatherAppModules())
     }
 }
 ```

 The `startAndroidContext` function requires an `Application` instance, and a a list of modules to run.
-A function can manage this for you, check out the `allModules()` function.
+A function can manage this for you, check out the `weatherAppModules()` function.

 ## Declaring your dependencies